 Add the vegetables to the beans and bring to a boil.
 Once boiling, reduce the heat to low.

-Cover and simmer 3-4 hours or until extremely tender.
+Cover and simmer 3-4 hours to 2-2 1/2 hours or until extremely tender.

 Add more water as needed to prevent scorching.

 When beans are tender, drain, reserving the liquid.

 Add the spices, herbs, and salt.
 Mash with a potato masher or a hand-held blender until smooth, adding reserved liquid to adjust the thickness of the beans.

 Return the mashed beans to the pot, heating and stirring until warm.